sborms/leaguescheduler/README.md

 One sheet corresponds to one league.

-For instance, a league could consist of 10 teams, each with about 12 to 20 reserved dates and a number of unavailable dates.
+A typical league could consist of 10 teams, each with around 15 reserved dates and a number of unavailable dates (e.g. during holidays).

 ### Output